-Blind BBC reporter Sean Dilley stops thief from stealing his phone
+Blind BBC News correspondent Sean Dilley defeats mugger who stole his phone

 He said afterwards he suspected he was targeted because of his blindness.

-A member of the public is allowed to attempt an arrest if they suspect a criminal act is taking place and they intend to deliver the suspect to the custody of police as soon as possible,
+A member of the public is allowed to attempt an arrest if they suspect a serious criminal act is taking place and they intend to deliver the suspect to the custody of police as soon as possible.

-Dilley took his opportunity when he sensed that his attacker was still next to him so jumped in that direction and managed to get them onto the ground.
+The news correspondent took his opportunity when he sensed that his attacker was still next to him so jumped in that direction and managed to get them onto the ground.

 He then restrained their arms and was able to retrieve his phone.